juliuspleunes4/bachelorThesis/README.md

 3. **Segmentation and overlap**: The plain text is then split into segments of 500 words each, with an overlap of 8 words between consecutive segments.
 Using segmentation, the script does a much better job at correctly identifying all statistical tests in the entire context.
 The overlap ensures that each statistical test is detected, even if the test spans multiple segments (`test X` starts at the end of segment `n`, it ends at the begin of segment `n + 1`).

 4. **Extract data**: The `extract_data_from_text` method uses the `GPT-4o-mini` AI model to identify and extract reported statistical tests from the text.
-The output is formatted according to the specified requirements, so it can be used by other methods in the class.
-The model extracts the following parameters:
+This method transforms unstructured data (tests found in the text) into structured data: a Python list of dictionaries.
+Each extracted test is represented as a dictionary with the following keys:

     - `test_type`: One of `'r'`, `'t'`, `'f'`, `'chi2'`, `'z'`.
     - `df1`: First degree of freedom (float or integer).
 If not applicable, set to `None`.